-The THOROUGHBRED OWNERS & BREEDERS ASSOCIATION (TOBA) is a national trade organization for Thoroughbred owners and breeders.
+The THOROUGHBRED OWNERS AND BREEDERS ASSOCIATION (TOBA) is a national trade organization for Thoroughbred owners and breeders.
 Based in Lexington, Ky., TOBA offers educational clinics and seminars across the country for prospective, new and established owners.
 TOBA also seeks to enhance the industry through programs such as the SALES INTEGRITY PROGRAM, the AMERICAN GRADED STAKES COMMITTEE and the CLAIMING CROWN.

 The NATIONAL THOROUGHBRED RACING ASSOCIATION (NTRA) serves as a league office as well as a trade association for the Thoroughbred industry.

-The JOCKEY CLUB is the breed registry for Thoroughbreds in the U.S., Canada and Puerto Rico.
+THE JOCKEY CLUB is the breed registry for Thoroughbreds in the U.S., Canada and Puerto Rico.
 The organization is dedicated to the improvement of Thoroughbred breeding and racing.
 Its subsidiaries include EQUIBASE, INCOMPASS SOLUTIONS, THE GRAYSON-JOCKEY CLUB RESEARCH FOUNDATION and THE JOCKEY CLUB INFORMATION SYSTEMS.